iamobservable/open-webui-starter/README.md

 The Open WebUI Starter project is a entry into using the open-source project Open WebUI.
 Open WebUI integrates with various Large Language Models (LLMs) and provides a private, user-friendly, and local interface for interacting with computer intelligence.

+Here is a link to [follow project development](https://github.com/users/iamobservable/projects/1) if you so desire.

 ## Table of Contents
 1. [Dependencies](#dependencies)
 2. [Tooling and Applications](#tooling-and-applications)